14-Year-Old Girl Charged With 3rd-Degree Murder In Connection To Beating Death Of James Lambert In North Philadelphia

 PHILADELPHIA (CBS) — A 14-year-old girl has been charged with third-degree murder and conspiracy in connection to the beating death of 73-year-old James Lambert in North Philadelphia.
 The girl, whose name has not been released, turned herself in to police Wednesday morning.

 The girl was among several juveniles caught on camera during the attack that involved a traffic cone being used to beat Lambert.
-He died the day after the attack.READ MORE: Man Shot, Robbed Of $1,500 By Group Of Men In West Philadelphia, Police Say
+He died the day after the attack.READ MORE: American Classic 'To Kill A Mockingbird' Captivates Audiences At Kimmel Cultural Campus’ Academy Of Music

 The 14-year-old girl turned herself in to the police alongside her attorney and mother just before 11:30 a.m.
 Wednesday.
 Her attorney only identified her by the initials GM, but he said she will be charged with third-degree murder as an adult.